-Coach Richard “Doc” Kennedy begins his first season as The Post Graduate A Team Assistant Coach, and his first season as the coach of the regional team.
+Coach Richard “Doc” Kennedy begins his second season as The Post Graduate A Team Assistant Coach, and his first season as the coach of the regional team.
 Coach Doc finished his own college basketball career at Fisher College.

 Coach Doc graduated from Fisher College in 2017, earning his Bachelor Of Arts in Communications and Media Services while part of the men’s basketball team.
 He was a senior captain and the winner of the Ryan Henry Award.
 He also made the Association Of Independent Institutions Conference Tournament two out of the three years he played; he and his team had winning records in all three seasons: 21-7, 16-10, and 20-9.